Sustainable Manufacturing Management

 - Have an appreciation of moral, ethical, financial and environmental issues that may need to be considered when practicing as an engineer.¬†

-- H303: BEng Applied Mechanical Engineering Systems year 3 (BENG/AMES)
+- H301: BSc Appd Mechanical Engineering Systems (Deg Apprenticeship) year 3 (BSC/AMES)